 Academic Research, Writing & Teaching

-I am a PhD candidate in Performance Studies, with a Designated Emphasis in Critical Theory, at the University of California, Berkeley.
 My research is concerned with questions of performance, political violence and the figure of the animal.
 I work mostly on Eastern Africa, though sometimes my comparativist training draws my attention elsewhere.
-My dissertation, entitled Don't Show A Hyena How Well You Can Bite: Performance, Race & the Animal Subaltern in Eastern Africa, explores the ways in which racialized animal figures structure both the politics of performance and the performance of politics in Kenya and Tanzania from the 1910s to the 1990s.
+My current book project, entitled The Animal Subaltern: Performing Race and Species in Africa, explores the ways in which racialized animal figures structure both the politics of performance and the performance of politics in Kenya, Tanzania and Ethiopia from the 1910s to the present.
 I am also working to translate the complete plays of Tanzanian dramatist Ebrahim Hussein from Swahili into English.
-If all goes according to plan, a critical edition of these plays will appear sometime in 2018 or 2019.
+If all goes according to plan, a critical edition of these plays will appear in 2021.

-My academic and critical writing has appeared in ASTR Online, Theatre Journal, The Johannesburg Salon, Theatre Survey and Performance Research.
+My academic and critical writing has appeared in ASTR Online, Theatre Journal, The Johannesburg Salon, Theatre Survey, Performance Research and African Theatre.
 Please see my academia.edu page for more information and PDFs.